family-adaptive-resilience/preparedness-monorepo/README.md

 - generators
 - inverters

-### Preparedness groups
-- what are they prepping for?
-- what skill or supplies do they bring to the table?
-- how many in their group and what is their relationship to each other?
-- how committed are they?

 ### Clothing
 - seasonal (warm when it is cold, cold when it is hot)
 - rain gear